lwojciechowski/feedcomet-wordpress-plugin/readme.txt

 1. Unzip the plugin and copy it to the wp-contents/plugins/ directory.
 2. Activate the plugin in the Plugins section of your WordPress.
-3. Go to the WooCommerce > Settings > Google Product Feed tab.
+3. Go to the WooCommerce > feedcomet options.
-4. Go through the settings and click save.
+4. Follow the steps.
-5. You can access your Google Products Feed at the url provided on the top of settings page.

 == Changelog ==

-= 1.0.5 =
-* Implemented Unique Product Identifiers for individual products
-* Minor UI improvements

-= 1.0.3 =
-* Allow to print more than 10 items
-* Fix bugs

 = 1.0 =
-* Initial version of free plugin
+* Initial version of the plugin.